blaze00193/X-ChainToken/Contingency.md

 - This could be on part due to faulty LZ messaging/validation in that specific part of the network
 - Meaning, the attack cannot be reproduced elsewhere.

-## Alternative Measure: Pausing all contracts
+## Alternative Measure: Pausing all LZ contracts

-- We can pause all contracts, across all chains.
+We can pause all contracts, across all chains, with the exception of the MocaToken contract.
-- This includes x-chain messaging as well as token transfers
+This includes x-chain messaging as well as token transfers.
-- Essentially, we freeze all contracts.

 When is this measure sensible?